You are here

-He previously served as the Assistant U.S. Trade Representative for WTO and Multilateral Affairs from 2012 to 2016 where was responsible for coordinating U.S. trade policies in the WTO, with lead responsibility in the General Council and Council on Trade in Goods.
-His team was responsible for negotiations on trade facilitation and trade and development and negotiation and implementation of agreements in the WTO and regionally in the Trans-Pacific Partnership (TPP) and Trans-Atlantic Trade and Investment Partnership (TTIP) related to customs matters, government procurement, subsidies and trade remedies, technical barriers to trade and regulatory cooperation.
-Mr. Linscott led trade issues in the OECD and UNCTAD.
+Mr. Linscott previously served as the Assistant U.S. Trade Representative for WTO and Multilateral Affairs from 2012 to 2016 with responsibility for coordinating U.S. trade policies in the WTO.
+His team was responsible for negotiation and implementation of WTO accessions and the Trade Facilitation Agreement and regionally in the Trans-Pacific Partnership (TPP) and Trans-Atlantic Trade and Investment Partnership (TTIP) on customs matters, government procurement, subsidies and trade remedies, and technical barriers to trade.
+Mr. Linscott also represented the United States in trade meetings of the G-20 and OECD.

-Mr. Linscott previously served as the Assistant U.S. Trade Representative for Environment and Natural Resources from October 2003 to March 2012.
+Mr. Linscott also served as the Assistant U.S. Trade Representative for Environment and Natural Resources from October 2003 to March 2012.
 In this capacity, he oversaw all trade and environment issues for USTR, including related free trade agreement (FTA) negotiations, such as the TPP, and the WTO and OECD.
-During Mr. Linscott’s tenure, USTR included groundbreaking environment chapters in a number of FTAs, led efforts in the WTO to conclude multilateral negotiations on environmental goods and services and fisheries subsidies, and developed a robust agenda on illegal logging and associated trade through APEC and bilateral agreements with Indonesia and China.
+During this period, he also developed a robust agenda on illegal logging and associated trade through APEC and bilateral agreements with Indonesia and China.
 He was also responsible for international commodity agreements, including the International Tropical Timber Agreement and the International Coffee Agreement.